 Student loan forgiveness programs can be a huge help to many nurses who are trying to juggle their educational debt after graduation.
 But in reality, not everyone will qualify for this type of financial assistance.

 - Refinancing or consolidating your student loans: If you have good credit and steady income, you might be able to qualify for a lower interest rate on your student loans through a private lender.
-Just be aware that if you refinance or consolidate federal student loans with a private lender, you’ll give up a number of benefits, like federal forbearance and income-driven repayment options.
+Just be aware that if you refinance or consolidate federal student loans with a private lender, you’ll give up a number of benefits, including federal forbearance and income-driven repayment options.

 - Repaying your student loans faster: While you won’t have any of your loan balance forgiven, you could reduce the total amount you pay by making extra payments on your loans.
 This will help you get out of debt sooner and will cut down on the amount of interest tacked on to your loans.